nitinjmv/my-notes/fundamentals/basics.md

 ## SOLID Principals
-1. Single Responsibility
+1. Single Responsibility Principle - this means you should design your classes in such a way that each class should have a single purpose.
-2. Open/Closed
+2. Open/Closed Principle - This principle states that software entities like classes, modules, functions should be open for extension but closed for modification.
-3. Liskov Substitution
+3. Liscov Substitution Principle - this principle states that functions that use pointers or references to base classes must be able to use objects of derived classes.
-4. Interface Segregation
+4. Interface Segregation Principle - This means the number of members in the interface that is visible to the dependent class should be minimised.
-5. Dependency Inversion
+5. Dependency Inversion Principle - High-level modules, which provide complex logic, should be easily reusable and unaffected by changes in low-level modules

 ### Single Responsibility